 Just over a year ago, you may have only known a few people who had made the switch from the cubicle to a home office.
 That changed almost overnight with the COVID 19 pandemic.
 Now, remote work is the norm in many industries — and looks to remain that way.
 2020 was all about adjusting to Zoom happy hours and endless email chains.
-So far, 2021 has been the year companies solidify how to make remote work a permanent part of how they do business — even after the pandemic is over.
+So far, 2021 has been the year executives solidify how to make remote work and remote hiring a permanent part of how they do business — even after the pandemic is over.

 While lifted restrictions and increased vaccination availability mean that many parts of our lives can start looking like they did before we knew what a coronavirus was, don’t expect the remote working trend to go anywhere.
-From more time in the morning and the ability to live anywhere to make-or-break meetings in sweat pants (you know you’ve done it), remote work has a lot to offer.
+From more time in the morning and the ability to live anywhere to make-or-break meetings in sweatpants (you know you’ve done it), a remote job has a lot to offer.
 A survey from LiveCareer even found that 29% of remote workers would quit their jobs if forced to go back in full time.
 With so much enthusiasm for remote work, it’s no wonder that most businesses — more than 80% according to Gartner — plan on continuing to allow it on an at least part-time basis.

 While both employers and workers seemingly agree that work-from-home capabilities should continue, what exactly that looks like is up in the air.
 How much in-person time will be required?
 Which business processes are affected if remote work is more than a temporary measure?
 There’s no doubt that navigating the next few months will be a challenge.
 Even if you and your team elect to stay remote for the foreseeable future, you’ll still probably need to make some changes.

-As you and your business start crafting a remote work strategy for the future, consider the following trends:
+As you and your business start crafting a strategy for the future, consider the following remote work trends:

 Remote work doesn’t have to be an either-or proposition.
-Many companies are looking to implement a hybrid model — with employees spending a few days a week in the office and the rest at home.
+Many companies are looking to implement a flexible work model — with employees spending a few days a week in the office and the rest at home.
 Several major companies, including tech giants like Twitter and Facebook, have already announced that hybrid work will be par for the course moving forward.

 At the beginning of the pandemic, some worried that remote work would slow down productivity and make it hard to hold workers accountable.
 Luckily, those fears proved misguided.
-In a September 2020 study from HR consultants Mercer, an astounding 94% of employers said that productivity had increased since workers began to work from home.
+In a September 2020 study from HR consultants Mercer, an astounding 94% of survey respondents said that productivity had increased since workers began to work from home.
 Many employees feel they have fewer distractions at home than in the office and appreciate the added flexibility of a remote setup.